The first step is to soak the Toor dal for 1 hour in warm water.

 Meanwhile, prepare the sambar masala powder or else use store-bought sambar powder.

-To prepare freshly grounded masala powder, place a small pan over medium heat, add 2 tsp of coconut oil.
-When the oil heats up add 1 tbsp coriander seeds, ½ tbsp split black gram/ urad dal, ½ tsp cumin seeds.
+To prepare freshly grounded masala powder, place a small pan over medium heat, add 2 teaspoon of coconut oil.
+When the oil heats up add 1 tablespoon coriander seeds, ½ tablespoon split black gram/ urad dal, ½ teaspoon cumin seeds.
 Saute them until they sizzle and turn golden brown.

 You will also notice the aroma rising from the spices.
 Now add red chilies according to suite your preference and saute them until they turn crispy.
 I used 6 red chilies for my recipe and it turned out pretty spicy.
 Switch off the heat and let it cool down.
 Blend the prepared sambar masala spices, and grated coconuts with ¾ cup water into a smooth paste.